uglyrobot/infinite-uploads/readme.txt

 = What servers is Infinite Uploads using? =

 Infinite Uploads is a hybrid custom stack built and hosted with multiple enterprise-grade cloud services for the ultimate in security, speed, power, and performance.
-All without the cost of a sysadmin or complexity configuring servers, policies, permissions, keys, etc...pure magic.
+All without the cost of a sysadmin or the complexity of configuring servers, policies, permissions, keys, etc...pure magic.

 = Why can't I just use AWS S3, Google Cloud Storage, Azure, etc? =